Markos21/DevsUA/api/README.md

 ## Usage

-You can see all the files with bellow URL
+You can see all the files with bellow EndPoint
 ```
 yourdomain.com/api/all

+End Point for post request(Image Upload)
 yourdomain.com/api/imageupload
 ```